Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Did you eat or drink anything that he offered you?"
 Evan asked her going through all of the possibilities.

-"No. I hadn't eaten since the morning.
+"No. I hadn't eaten since the morning, and from your own kitchen here.
 I wasn't thirsty either."
 Shaela told him.

 "I will keep my eyes open for signs of what you speak.
 Until I know for sure, be careful and don't react in a way that exposes yourself.
 That would explain much about my prior efforts to insert agents into their ranks.
 I'd tried twice prior to yourself to ready an agent of the courts to infiltrate their operation.
 In both cases, the operatives blew their cover early on as a result of anger.
 Losing their grip 'pon their own temperament.
-The strangers even used the aftermath scandal in order to lure more into their ranks," Evan advised her.
+The strangers even used the aftermath scandal in order to lure more into their ranks and rally people against the law offices," Evan advised her.

 "Then perhaps that is further evidence and confirmation of what I experienced.
-That would explain why many of those charged with practicing Wytch craft would often fly off the handle or be seen about the town ranting and raving like lunatics," Shaela considered recalling the intensity of the feeling.
+That would explain why many of those charged with practicing Wytch craft would often fly off the handle or be seen about the town ranting and raving like lunatics," Shaela considered as she recalled the intensity of the feeling.

 "I will deal with the bounty before sunrise and seek audience with the Magistrate.
 We will talk of him at the dinner table a night forth.
 You return to them at late morn.
 Find of their ways what you can.
 Sleep early and sleep well.
 It will be as you need for the day.
 Now I must attend to something very important to me, if you will excuse me," Evan stood, taking his plate and cup to the basin where his wife finished the last bit of her cleaning.